mpdf/mpdf.github.io/troubleshooting/mpdf-class-fails-to-initialise.md

 function mPDF(...)
 {% endhighlight %}

-This means it is still compatible with PHP4, and is backwards compatible using PHP5 - **UNLESS** you are using namespaces in PHP &gt;= 5.3
+This means it is still compatible with PHP4, and is backwards compatible using PHP5 - **UNLESS** you are using namespaces in PHP >= 5.3

 In this case you will need to rename: